Chart Color Schemes

 Brookfield lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of the suburb of Brookfield (Vic.) is estimated to be around 11,374 as of Feb 2026.
-This reflects an increase of 592 people since the 2021 Census, which reported a population of 10,782 people.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Brookfield's population is estimated at around 11,374 as of February 2026.
+This reflects an increase of 592 people (5.5%) since the 2021 Census which reported a population of 10,782 people.
 The change is inferred from the resident population of 11,363 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 301 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,105 persons per square kilometer.
-Over the past decade, Brookfield has demonstrated resilient growth patterns with a compound annual growth rate of 3.0%, outpacing the Greater Melbourne.
-Population growth for the area was primarily driven by natural growth that contributed approximately 51.0% of overall population gains during recent periods.
+This level of population equates to a density ratio of 1,105 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Over the past decade ending February 2026, Brookfield has demonstrated resilient growth patterns with a 3.1% compound annual growth rate, outpacing the SA4 region.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 51.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, exceptional growth is predicted over the period with the area expected to increase by 5,262 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 49.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, exceptional growth is predicted over the period with the suburb expected to increase by 5,009 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 43.9% in total over the 17 years.

 Frequently Asked Questions - Population